he-zhican/ConvoyLLM/README.md

 A case of the Reasoning module process.
 This simple obstacle avoidance scenario illustrates how the reasoning module collects information from the ego vehicle, environment vehicles, and neighbors, then generates a scene description for decision-making by the large model.
 In the figure, veh7 changes lanes to the right due to a slow vehicle ahead, while veh3 outputs an IDLE decision to follow the neighboring vehicle in the same lane.

 # Gettting Started
-## SUMO Install
+## Install SUMO
 The SUMO version we used is 1.21.0.
 You can click this link to install [SUMO](https://sumo.dlr.de/docs/Installing/index.html).
-## Ollama Install
+## Install Ollama
-We use a local LLM based on ollama deployment, and LLM uses llama3.3:70b.
+We use a local LLM based on Ollama deployment, and LLM uses llama3.3:70b.
 You can click this link to install [Ollama](https://ollama.com/).
 ## Install dependencies
 - Create a new conda virtual env